dguest/atlas-dl/_episodes/02-training.md

 > ## Setting up your environment
 >
-> I like to run these simple tests on my laptop naively, but if for
+> I like to run these simple tests on my laptop natively, but if for
 > whatever reason you can't do that, you can run all this within an
 > image.
 >